 You will love this program if you want to upgrade your skills and knowledge in a collaborative environment with other like-minded educators.
 Develop higher levels of expertise in pedagogy, curriculum development, assessment, and action research.

-This is an excellent pathway to a Master’s in Education.
+- Have an excellent pathway to a Master of Education

 Required course (4) 48 units